orenbaldinger/orenbaldinger.github.io/readme.md

 I have built software systems solo, from the ground up, I have managed others, and been a member of teams.

-I have designed, developed, and maintained over many years complete web applications wrtten in PHP, MySQL, and JavaScript.
+I have designed, developed, and maintained over many years complete web applications wrtten in PHP, .NET, SQL, and JavaScript.

 I have maintained, taken over, and expanded existing software projects written in Python, C#, VB.NET, Java, and PHP.